The Samsung Galaxy Fit is the latest fitness tracker announced by the company, and it was revealed alongside the smaller, lower-end Galaxy Fit E.

 - What is it?
 Samsung's next fitness tracker duo

 - When is it out?
-Unveiled February 20, out later in the year
+Unveiled February 20, released in the US on June 14

 - What will it cost?
 Main tracker costs $99 / £89